djkeu/alienInvasion/README.md

 - Create an alien invasion type shooting game as described in Python Crash Course.

 Why the project is useful
-- Useful for learning Python.
+- Learn Python.
+- Learn Git and Github.

 How users can get started with the project
 - Haven't figured that out yet.